MarionMcG/numpy.random/README.md

 ### 6. A note on References
 * In my notebook, I have referenced websites and documentation accessed during the course of this assignment.
 * Due to my own background in Mathematics, there are not many references for a number of the distributions examined.
 This is because I already have experience with the Normal and Binomial distributions, and relied on my own understanding.
 So all errors are my own.
-* Leaving Cert and A Level Maths books consulted during the investigation are not included in my references, but they are the source of at least one example.
+* Leaving Cert and A Level Maths books consulted during the investigation are not included in my references.